phluid61/internet-drafts/file-scheme/draft.md

    drive-letter   = ALPHA ":"
                   / ALPHA     # deprecated
 ~~~~~~~~~~

-The query field contains non-hierarchical data that, along with
-data in the path components (path-absolute, unc-path, or dos-path)
-serves to identify a resource.
-This is not commonly used in practice,
-but could be used to refer to a specific version of a file in a
-versioning file system, for example.

 Systems exhibit different levels of case-sensitivity.
 Unless the file
 system is known to be case-insensitive, implementations MUST maintain